piperinnshall/Notes/VUW2025/25.2.NWEN243/Jul-17.md

 If 2 or more devices transmit at the same time, you might get interference.

+- channel partitioning.
+    - divide channel into smaller “pieces” (time slots, frequency, code).
+    - allocate piece to node for exclusive use.
+- random access.
+    - channel not divided, allow collisions.
+    - “recover” from collisions.
+- “taking turns”.
+    - nodes take turns, but nodes with more to send can take.
+      Longer turns.
+    - If the transmission fails, there must be another way to transmit again.

 ### Multiple Access Protocol

 - Distributed algorithm that determines how nodes share channel, i.e.,